 Arguably the most lucrative application for data science is within B2C sales orientated contact centres (both outbound and inbound).

 Within this environment, an effective algorithm can dramatically increase sales conversion rates and revenue.

 Furthermore, to realise these results generally does not require any additional contact centre infrastructure and therefore, can be implemented very quickly without affecting operations.

 Whilst this by no means is the only outcome that can be delivered by data science (others such as improved resolution times, reduced call abandonment rates and increased NPS are all achievable), it is the easiest to quantify in terms of direct ROI.

 For managers and decision makers within sales orientated contact centres, leveraging data science better than your competitors will continue to become critical to achieving targets, growing revenue and maintaining an advantage over your competitors.

-Find data science specialists for contact centres in our Business Directory.
+Find data specialists and technology suppliers for contact centres in our CX Directory >